apache/carbondata/docs/mv-guide.md

      INSERT INTO maintable SELECT 1, 'ab', 2;
      CREATE MATERIALIZED VIEW view1 AS SELECT a, sum(b) FROM maintable GROUP BY a;
      SELECT a, sum(b) FROM maintable GROUP BY a;
-     // NOTE: run explain query and check if query hits the Index table from the plan EXPLAIN SELECT a, sum(b) FROM maintable GROUP BY a;
+     // NOTE: run explain query and check if query hits the mv table from the plan EXPLAIN SELECT a, sum(b) FROM maintable GROUP BY a;
    ```

-## Introductions
+## Introduction

  Materialized views are created as tables from queries.
 User can create limitless materialized view
  to improve query performance provided the storage requirements and loading time is acceptable.